gpoitch/ember-cli-less/README.md

 # ember-cli-less

 Use LESS to preprocess your ember-cli app's css, with support for source maps and include paths.
-*This is copied from https://github.com/aexmachina/ember-cli-sass.
-All credits to the author*
+***This is copied from https://github.com/aexmachina/ember-cli-sass.
+All credits to the author.***

 ## Installation

 ```
-npm install ember-cli-less --save-dev
+npm install --save-dev ember-cli-less
 ```

 ## Usage